Rewarding Employees and Understanding Motivation

 It is important that we are able to strike a balance in our environment.
 Extrinsic motivators should be used to complement, rather than provide the primary driver of, performance.
 Behaviour should ideally be intrinsically-driven – doing things because they are the right things to do.

-The effect of rewarding employees
+The effect of rewards

 Our motivation and reward system is based around the production and consumption of dopamine.
 Research suggests that most of our dopamine release is not from achieving goals, but actually released when we are in the pursuit of our goals.
 This is what allows us to pursue things for extended periods even when the outcome is not certain.